A visit to Cougal Cascades in Currumbin Valley is low-key one of the best adventures to be had on the Gold Coast!

 Seven men worked this Sawmill round the clock to produce terrific timber, post-war during the housing boom.

-It’s a step back in time and very interesting to see all the metal components that were once used during these historic times including a breaking-down bench-saw, steel carriages and rusted-out engine parts.
+It’s a step back in time and very interesting to see all the metal components that were once used during these historic times including a breaking-down bench-saw, steel carriages, and rusted-out engine parts.

-Surrounded by towering trees, lush nature and a running stream, it wouldn’t have been a bad spot to work a Sawmill if you ask me!
+Surrounded by towering trees, lush nature, and a running stream, it wouldn’t have been a bad spot to work a Sawmill if you ask me!

-My favorite spot for cliff jumping, and safest in my opinion, is at the third waterfall along the trail, closest to the old Sawmill.
+My favorite spot for cliff jumping, and safest, in my opinion, is at the third waterfall along the trail, closest to the old Sawmill.

 If you’re not keen on cliff jumping at this particular spot, you can simply go for a dip in the natural swimming pool and check out the small waterfall at the top.

 Continuing downstream from the cliff jumping spot, you’ll find an epic little waterfall that is quite easily accessible by walking along the rocks.

 From here, follow the shallow cascades further downstream, which will bring you back to the main set of falls that you would have seen along the path when you first arrived.

 If you want to access this waterfall from the main walking path, it’s a bit of a steep scramble down a dirt track located next to the viewing platform.

-THE MAIN FALLS AT COUGAL CASCADES
+THE MAIN FALLS AT COUGAL CASCADE

 I’ll say it again, please use extreme caution if you decide to go sliding down the cascades and if you are unsure, it’s probably better to not try it at all.